astrotime/timenomad_app/collections/_documentation/planetary-hour-widget-and-alarm.md

 </div>
 <div class="float-clear"></div>

-Two points before diving into widgets activation and usage…
+**Two points** before diving into widgets activation and usage…

-Detailed knowledge behind planetary hours and planetary days is unfolded in the multi-part article [“What is Planetary Hours”]({% post_url 2018-11-23-what-is-planetary-hours-part-one %}).
+Detailed **knowledge behind planetary hours** and planetary days is unfolded in the multi-part article [“What is Planetary Hours”]({% post_url 2018-11-23-what-is-planetary-hours-part-one %}).
 It is an impressive and beautiful ancient wisdom well worth your reading time!

+For those who are into the **practice of mindfulness**.
 At the very end of this article we shall talk about using planetary hours alarm for the [purposes of mindfulness](#use-planetary-hours-alarm-for-enhanced-mindfulness) and keeping the thread of active awareness throughout the day.

 ## How to add the widgets